 - start-up and corporate formation costs

-Applications are open and due September 1, 2021.
+The application is open and due September 1, 2022

 A project or technology with a particular application may receive grant awards up to $150,000 unless the award cap is lifted.
 The award cap may be lifted for joint proposals and projects that impact more than one advanced industry.